Weber-AGV/SelfDrivingCars/wsu-cs-6300/linux.md

 - `gzip [file]`: Compress a file to a .gz archive.
 - `gunzip [file.gz]`: Decompress a .gz archive.

-Please note that you should replace `[...]` with your specific arguments.
+Please note that you should replace `[...]` with your specific arguments

+# Further Details on common commands

 ## ls